YounisAMAX/crispy-dollop/README.md

 # Crispy Dollop

 ## Problem
 Return the next greater number using the same digits as the parameter.
+Return -1 if not found

 ## Method
 - Convert the number into ```string```
 - Loop through the digits to find a digit smaller than the first digit.
-- If the smaller digit is found, then swap it with the first digit
+- If the smaller digit is found, then swap it with the first digit.
+Otherwise, return -1
 - Sort all the digits below the order of magnitude of the smaller digit in an ascending order towards the units digit
 - Parse the resulted number into an integer and return it